maritgh/Industrial-IOT-Hub/markdown/Usage-guide.md

 To set up the dashboard:

 * Clone the repository and navigate to the dashboard folder.
-* Follow the installation instructions to run the frontend (built with \[insert framework if applicable]).
+* Follow the installation instructions to run the frontend.
 * Ensure that the dashboard is connected to the backend server or database receiving data from the IoT Hub.
 * Launch the dashboard in your browser to start monitoring live data.